goodguyry/timestamp/README.md

 **Changing the timestamp formatting**

 In the ````formatDate(x)```` handler, ````x```` is the date passed.
 Inside the function, the date/time formatting can be altered to suit your needs.

-## IAQ (Infrequently asked questions)
-### Why are you doing this?
-I wanted a quick and dead-simple way to timestamp a file.
-When saved as an application from AppleScript Editor, and with a few trivial extra steps, TimeStamp can be dragged to the Finder toolbar for easy access to both its applet and droplet functions.

-### Okay, so why not just create a Service?
-**Short answer**: I do what I want.

-**Long answer**: Creating an applet/droplet gives me the opportunity to execute two different methods of timestamping a file in one codebase.
-For more, see the "Short answer" above.